hliyan/transmission/README2.md

 class ToDoView extends React.Component {
   constructor() {
-    super();  // container component has only state, no props bindFunctionsStartingWith("on", this); // a util function
+    super();  // container component has only state, no props bindFunctionsStartingWith("on", this); // just a util function

-    this.state = { // state = WYSIWYG (variables are 1-to-1 modeling of what's seen on screen)
+    // state = WYSIWYG (variables are 1-to-1 modeling of what's seen on screen) this.state = {
       title: "Simple Todo App",
       todoInputBox: {
         placeholderText: "Write todo here",